This post may contain affiliate links. Full disclosure policy

 - Preheat the oven to 350 degrees.
 Coat a 9-inch cake pan (3 inches deep) with cooking spray.
 Line the bottom of the pan with parchment paper, spraying paper lightly with cooking spray.
 Dust pan with a teaspoon of cocoa powder, tapping out any extra.

-- Place flours, sugar, cocoa powder, baking soda, cinnamon, and salt together in a bowl and whisk to combine.
+- Place flours, sugar, cocoa powder, baking powder, cinnamon, and salt together in a bowl and whisk to combine.
 Set aside.

 - Place eggs, water, oil, peppermint extract, and beets in large bowl or stand mixer bowl.
 Mix wet ingredients at medium-high speed, until well combined.
 Add dry ingredients to wet ingredients, a third at a time, mixing after each addition.